orthanc-mirrors/orthanc-book/Sphinx/source/faq/troubleshooting.rst

   As a rule of thumb, the performance of the default SQLite engine built in Orthanc should run fine up to about 50,000 DICOM instances.
+  Also check out the section about the :ref:`scalability`.

 * **Orthanc Explorer is slow under Windows on the localhost**: